paul-grozav/codership-containers/mysql-wsrep/README.md

 where `node0,node1,node2` is a comma-separaed list of running containers' names.

 If container stops (server crashes or deliberate stop) **DO NOT** restart the container!
-Delete stoppped container and create a new one to join the remaining nodes.
+Delete stopped container and create a new one to join the remaining nodes.